alexandreborges/malwoverview/README.md

 27. Get evaluation to hashes from a given file against Virus Total.
 28. Submit large files (>= 32 MB) to Virus Total.
 29. Malwoverview uses Virus Total API v.3, so there isn't longer any option using v.2.
+30. Retrieve different information from InQuest Labs and download samples from there.

 # CONTRIBUTORS: